odpi/egeria-docs/site/docs/concepts/memento.md

 # Memento

 A *Memento* is a classification that is typically applied to an asset or related elements such as schema elements.
-It indicates that the element is logically deleted because it is no longer describing all or part of a [real-world resource](/concepts/resource) (typically because the resource has been deleted or changed).
+It indicates that the element is logically deleted because it is no longer describing all or part of a [real-world digital resource](/concepts/digital-resource) (typically because the resource has been deleted or changed).

 This element has only been retained to support lineage graph queries.
 It will not be returned to callers unless: